Minnesota Court Records

 What is Back Child Support in Minnesota?

 Back child support or child support arrears in Minnesota occurs when a paying parent has not fulfilled the obligations stated in the child support court order and agreement.
-It is the amount of child support unpaid payment owed to the custodial parent or caregiver after the court has entered a child support order.
-The parents of children in a divorce or separation case are obligated to uphold the terms stated in the order because failure to do so may result in the paying parent receiving harsh penalties.
+It is the amount of child support owed to the custodial parent or caregiver after the court has entered a child support order.
+The parents of children in a divorce or separation case are typically obligated to uphold the terms stated in the order because failure to do so may result in the paying parent receiving harsh penalties.

 How do I Get Back Child Support Paid in Minnesota?

-These include:
+These generally include:

 - Seizure of income and assets held in financial institutions